Australian Criminal Intelligence Commission

-The Australian Criminal Intelligence Commission has today released the third report of the National Wastewater Drug Monitoring Program, revealing some of the highest methylamphetamine consumption levels were seen at some regional sites in Queensland, although cocaine and MDMA consumption in Brisbane and most regional sites was below the national average.
+The Australian Criminal Intelligence Commission has today released the second report of the National Wastewater Drug Monitoring Program, revealing some of the highest methylamphetamine consumption levels were seen at some regional sites in Queensland, although cocaine and MDMA consumption in Brisbane and most regional sites was below the national average.

 Minister for Justice, the Hon.
-Michael Keenan MP launched the report today, alongside Australian Criminal Intelligence Commission Chief Executive Officer, Mr Michael Phelan APM, in Perth.
+Michael Keenan MP launched the report alongside Australian Criminal Intelligence Commission Chief Executive Officer, Mr Chris Dawson APM, in Perth.

 “We already know that serious and organised crime groups are thriving on the profits generated through the illicit drug trade, with the price paid for methylamphetamine in Australia among the highest in the world.

-The third report of the National Wastewater Drug Monitoring Program found that of the substances tested:
+The second report of the National Wastewater Drug Monitoring Program found that of the substances tested:

 The Australian Criminal Intelligence Commission received $3.6 million over three years from Proceeds of Crime funding for the National Wastewater Drug Monitoring Program and has commissioned the University of Queensland and the University of South Australia to undertake the program and prepare the research reports containing its findings.